 Tax summaries are documents sent from a nonprofit to their donors that show tax-deductible amounts for a previous year's donations.
 In the U.S., nonprofits are required to send those out by January 31st.

 The primary goal of the Tax Summaries Tool is to send tax summaries via email, providing a way to easily accomplish that goal.

-To access the Tax Summaries Tool in Kindful, go to Tools, then Tax Summaries.
+To access the Tax Summaries Tool in Kindful, go to Communication, then Tax Summaries.

 The Tax Summaries Tool examines your entire database of donors to find those that gave in the previous year.
 The tool then divides these donors into 3 categories: those that can be emailed, those that can only be physically mailed, and those that cannot receive mail or email.

 There are 3 category donors will be placed in based on their available contact information:

 - If a donor gave in the previous year and has an email address on file, they'll be put in the category Some donors can be emailed a tax summary.